sbrincat/spynal/docs/installation.rst

 Installation
 ============

-Users can install the most recent stable release using pip or the install the latest updates from the Github repository
+Users can install the most recent stable release using pip or install the latest updates from the Github repository

 pip install
 -----------